Thank You to all who contributed with donations of used cricket equipment for the development of Kids Cricket in PNG.

 Celebrating a wicket off the last ball of the match for the narrowest of victories.

-Ex National Coach Brad Hogg, who stood down to play T/20 for Australia, is pictured at a village Kriket clinic in Central Province.
+Ex PNG National Coach Brad Hogg, who later stood down to play T/20 for the Perth Scorchers and regained selection for Australia, is pictured at a village Kriket clinic in Central Province, PNG.